zuned/Typescript/README.md

 This file has to be placed at root directory.
 To compile all tsc file we have to write command `tsc'

 ## Parameter Properties
+Check CustomerV4.ts  [ We can remove the file and add to constructor as parameter ]